AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

 </div>

-Referring back to the same image, if you click on the zoom link saved under `Charlotte Oliveiro`, SoConnect will help you open the link on your browser automatically.
+Referring back to the same image, if you click on the zoom link saved under `Charlotte Oliveiro`, SoConnect will open the link on your browser automatically.

 #### Linked Contacts and Events